WildcatIP/other.js/README.md

 - One of the most inspiring aspects of Swift, for me, has been how it's idioms forces me to write robust code with only minimal sacrifice to hackability.
 I'd like to learn from that in the design of Otherscript, so that the fastest way to express some behavior in Otherscript is also a robust way to express it.
 - I think of jQuery as a kind of Javascript DSL.
 It has a remarkable property: people who say they don't know Javascript can still use jQuery!
 From this we can learn.
 And also from it's hackably-robust chaining API.
 - The web.
 It's so expressive and maeleable.
-Otherscript is in the spirit of view-source on the web. (revenue opportunity? pay to be closed source)
+On the web, everything is a webpage; in Other Chat everthing is a channel.

 --------------------------